Swastik-venom/knight-omega/electron/README.md

-# Knight Omega Electron Desktop App
+# New API Electron Desktop App

-This directory contains the Electron wrapper for Knight Omega, providing a native desktop application with system tray support for Windows, macOS, and Linux.
+This directory contains the Electron wrapper for New API, providing a native desktop application with system tray support for Windows, macOS, and Linux.

 ## Prerequisites